jackiehjm/stx-docs/doc/source/node_management/kubernetes/node_interfaces/sriov-port-sharing.rst

 -   :ref:`Configuring Ethernet Interfaces on SR-IOV interface Using from Horizon
-    <configuring-ethernet-interfaces-on-sriov-interace usingfrom-horizon>`
+    <configuring-ethernet-interfaces-on-sriov-interface-from-horizon>`

--   :ref:`Configuring Ethernet Interfaces on SR-IOV interface Using the CLI <configuring-ethernet-interfaces-on-sriov-interface-using-cli>`
+-   :ref:`Configuring Ethernet Interfaces on SR-IOV interface Using the CLI
+    <configuring-ethernet-interfaces-on-sriov-interface-using-cli>`